rwiankowski/azurefundamentals/Content/Part2-TopologyofAzure.md

 # Part 2 - Topology of Azure

+Topics:
 - What is Azure
 - Buying Azure
 - How is Azure structured
 - Naming and Tagging
 - Azure RBAC

 ## What is Azure